Last Updated on June 27, 2022 by Editorial Staff

-Less ‘natural’ ways of removing your hair colour at home
+Less ‘natural’ ways of stripping hair color at home

 Try using your deepest deep conditioner and leaving it in for a few hours between treatments with the anti-dandruff shampoo.
 On its own, it will also take multiple rounds that will gradually fade your hair bit by bit.
 To speed up this process, use the Vitamin C Method outlined above.

-Here are the most regularly recommended colour removers and shade-tweaking toners we found (NB not personally tested):
+Here are the most regularly recommended color removers and shade-tweaking toners we found (NB not personally tested):